sihawido/assettocorsa-linux-setup/README.md

 > **Warning**: Always be careful when running scripts from the Internet.
 3. Follow every step in the console (y - stands for yes, n - stands for no).
 4. Launch Assetto Corsa from Steam (it might take a while on the first run, be patient).
-5. In content manager set the Assetto Corsa root folder to `Z:\path\to\Steam\steamapps\common\assettocorsa`.
+5. In Content Manager set the Assetto Corsa root folder to `Z:\path\to\Steam\steamapps\common\assettocorsa`.
+6. In Content Manager, go to `Settings -> Content Manager -> Appearace` and check "Disable windows transparency" (fixes the full-black tooltips, pop-ups and dialogues).
-6. Enjoy!
+7. Enjoy!

 ## Notes
 - Creating a Start Menu Shortcut for Content Manager might cause it to crash.
 This script will check if it exists on launch and ask you if you want to delete it.
 - Opening the "Live" tab in Content Manager might crash it.
 After that you might have a hard time since Content Manager will open this tab on start-up.
 You can delete the Content Manager configuration folder at `/path/to/Steam/steamapps/compatdata/244210/pfx/drive_c/users/steamuser/AppData/Local/AcTools Content Manager` to resolve the crash, but that will also get rid of any settings you might have saved, be sure to back it up.
-- To avoid issues with the rendering of Content Manager go to `Settings -> Content Manager -> Appearace` and check "Disable windows transparency" (fixes the full-black tooltips, pop-ups and dialogues) and "Do not interfere with windows' location and size".
+- If you want to fix the font in Content Manager (it's Times New Roman by default) run `flatpak run com.github.Matoking.protontricks 244210 regedit` in the terminal, then, in the opened window, go to `HKEY_CURRENT_USER\Software\Wine\Fonts\Replacements` and rename `Replacements` to `Replacements Backup`.
 - To keep your Proton-GE updated consider using [ProtonUp-Qt](https://flathub.org/apps/net.davidotek.pupgui2).